Statement of Editorial Policy

 ARCHIVES includes short edited documents as well as reviews of recent publications, web sites and archival exhibits (physical or virtual).

-ARCHIVES is a peer refereed journal.
-There is no upper limit on the length of submissions but it is anticipated that very few will be longer than c.8,000 words including notes.
+ARCHIVES is a peer reviewed journal.
+It is published simultaneously in print and digital form by Liverpool University Press.
+There is no upper limit on the length of submissions but it is anticipated that very few will be longer than c.8,000 -10,000 words including notes.
 It is published twice yearly.

-Submissions must be the original work of the author(s) that have not been published previously, as a whole or in part, either in print or electronically, or is soon to be so published.
+Submissions must be the original work of the author(s) that have not been published previously or are soon to be.

-Articles sent to ARCHIVES for consideration for publication should not be submitted simultaneously to any other journal or journals for refereeing.
+Articles sent to ARCHIVES for consideration for publication should not be submitted simultaneously to any other journal or journals.